-The request to withhold directory information will remain in effect as long as the student continues to be enrolled or until the student files a written request with the Three Rivers Enrollment Services Office to discontinue the withholding.
-To continue nondisclosure of directory information after a student ceases to be enrolled, a written request for continuance must be filed with the Three Rivers Enrollment Services Office during the student's last term of attendance.
+The request to withhold directory information will remain in effect as long as the student continues to be enrolled or until the student files a written request with the Three Rivers Office of the Registrar to discontinue the withholding.
+To continue nondisclosure of directory information after a student ceases to be enrolled, a written request for continuance must be filed with the Three Rivers College Office of the Registrar during the student's last term of attendance.

 Family Policy Compliance Office

 U.S. Department of Education

 400 Maryland Avenue, SW

 Washington, DC 20202-5901

 Complaints must be submitted in a timely manner, no later than 180 days from the date the student learns of the circumstances of the alleged violation; and must contain specific allegations of fact giving reasonable cause to believe that a violation has occurred, including: relevant dates, names and titles of those College officials and other third parties involved; a specific description of the education record about which the alleged violation occurred; a description of any contact with College officials regarding the matter, including dates of telephone calls, meetings and/or any correspondence between the student and Three Rivers; the name and address of the College; and any additional evidence that would be helpful in reviewing the complaint.